81% of homeowners feel that house prices will continue to grow over the next six months, according to a survey conducted by Zoopla.

 For those in the North East who are optimistic about the area’s chances, they are the most optimistic in the UK, predicting growth of 5.4%.
 This is great news for first-time buyers too.

 The optimism levels across the UK seem to coincide with the recent house price growth statistics for each area.

 For those in the North East who are confident, this confidence seems to be well-placed with a 5% increase reported between March 2019 and April 2019.

 Scotland’s recent house price figures show an overall increase but it varies from area to area.
 While Stirling saw an increase of 8.4%, Aberdeen saw a decline of 6.2% so the fact that 90% of people who were confident might seem surprising given the two extremes.

-The lower levels of price rise expectation in London is reflective of the recent trend in London where house prices have begun to decline; not dramatically but enough to shake confidence with a 1.2% decline in the 12 months to April 2019.
+The lower levels of price rise expectation in London are reflective of the recent trend in London where house prices have begun to decline; not dramatically but enough to shake confidence with a 1.2% decline in the 12 months to April 2019.
 See Surrey property.

 “Whether or not these forecasts prevail, consumer sentiment plays a crucial role in the health of the housing market.”